hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-chaincode-java.md

             <td>
                 Build with source and target bytecode compatibility for Java 8.
 This allows chaincode implementation code that requires Java 8 compatibility to compile against the fabric-chaincode-shim package.

-Ensure javaenv Docker image has up-to-date Gradle and Maven versions.

 Avoid use of mavenLocal() and (deprecated) jcenter() Gradle repositories.
             </td>
         </tr>